intervene-EU-H2020/prspipe/README.md

 singularity build containers/singularity/prspipe.sif containers/singularity/prspipe_alldeps_fromdocker.def
 ```

 To run the pipeline with singulartiy, use the `--use-singularity` flag with snakemake.
 The default image is defined in `workflow/Snakefile`.
 Currently, the default is `docker://rmonti/prspipe:0.0.1`.
-When running with singularity, make sure to clear environmental variables `R_LIBS`, `R_LIBS_SITE` and `R_LIBS_USER`, if set, as they can interfere with R in the container.
+When running with singularity, make sure to clear environment variables `R_LIBS`, `R_LIBS_SITE` and `R_LIBS_USER`, if set, as they can interfere with R in the container.

 ### Step 4: Configure workflow